Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 It is possible to combine different types of challenges within the same sales challenge.
 For example, it is possible to create a team challenge and at the same time offer various goal challenges, which can be won by other members of the team than those who won the collective challenge.

 For example, at Qobra, we have chosen to mix several types of challenges.
 The main challenge is collective, with a quantitative objective that must be achieved by the whole sales team over a defined period.
-Then, within this challenge, there are one or two individual challenges (e.g. a challenge rewarding the sales person who has booked the most meetings during the same month, and a second rewarding the sales person or persons who make more than 7 meetings per week).
+Then, within this challenge, there are one or two individual challenges (e.g. a challenge rewarding the sales person who has booked the most meetings during the same month, and a second rewarding the sales person or persons who take more than 7 meetings per week).

 2. Identify business resources, step 1!